dx-tooling/etfs-webui-bundle/README.md

 #### 5.2 Stimulus Bootstrap

-In your application's `assets/bootstrap.ts`, bootstrap the Janus WebUI client-side code with your Stimulus App:
+In your application's `assets/bootstrap.ts`, bootstrap the WebUI client-side code with your Stimulus App:

 ```typescript
 import { webuiBootstrap } from "@enterprise-tooling-for-symfony/webui";